LOG ON LOG OFF TRIP PLANNER

 – Tell Someone where you are and be found Safely!

-Why Have A Marine VHF Radio On-board Your Boat And Not Just A Mobile Phone?
+Why Have A Marine VHF Radio On-board Your Boat?

 The main purpose for fitting a marine VHF radio to a vessel and using it responsibly, is its potential to save lives at sea, including yours, that’s why it is important to leave the radio switched on, monitoring the International Distress Channel 16.